marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

   - Warranty and support tracking
   - Asset management databases

-Energy Efficiency workflows require stable, cross-system identity for devices and components.
+Energy Efficiency workflows should consider stable, cross-system identity for devices and components.
 To support this, the GREEN Framework adopts a dual-UUID strategy, based on ietf-hardware YANG module defined in {{RFC8348}}:

 1. Device-Provided UUID (read-only):